demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 ### threatstream-get-analysis-status
 ***
-Returns the current status of the report that was submitted to the sandbox.
+Returns the current status of the report submitted to the sandbox.
 The report ID is returned from the threatstream-submit-to-sandbox command.

 #### Base Command